Stari Ras: Etymology

 The toponym Ras in Slavic form derives from pre-Slavic Arsa via metathesis.
-It is considered that the settlement toponym derives from a hydronym of an eponymous river.
-The first mention of the fortress of Ras is from c.
+It is considered that it derives from a hydronym, the eponymous river Raška.
+The Slavic form Rasa is used by Constantine Porphyrogenitos in the 10th century.
+The oldest mention of the fortress of Ras is from c.
 1127, while the oldest and only mention of the city of Ras in the native Serbian sources is from 1200, but as a toponym the region/župa of Ras is widely found.
-In 1186 charter is the first attested use of the term Raška as a designation for the Serbian state, mentioning Nemanja as the ruler of Rascia, but in the sources would still be used alongside Serbia (even simultaneously as "of Serbia and Rascia").
-It was mainly a synonym for the Kingdom of Serbia (1217–1346).
+A 1186 charter is the first attested use of the term Raška (Rascia) as a designation for the Serbian state, but in the sources would still be used alongside Serbia (even simultaneously as "of Serbia and Rascia").
+Raška/Rascia was mainly used a synonym for the Kingdom of Serbia (1217–1346).

-The 14th-century semi-mythical Chronicle of the Priest of Duklja anachronistically projects the events of Serbian early medieval history before 12th century also in the region named Raška (Rassa, Rassam, Rassae, Rasse), but identified with Serbia east of river Drina.
+The 14th-century semi-mythical Chronicle of the Priest of Duklja (LPD) anachronistically projects the events of Serbian early history before the 12th century also in the region called Raška (Rassa, Rassam, Rassae, Rasse), but identified it with all Serbian territory east of river Drina.
 From the 12th century onwards exist realistic topographic description of the surroundings of the Church of St. Peter (Caldanae is Novopazarska Banja; Bello is Podbijelje; the town could be identified with near fort Gradina-Postenje).
-Gradina-Pazarište is deemed the capital with the main fortress and Gradina-Postenje as the fort closer to the bishopric church of St. Peter.
+Gradina-Pazarište is deemed the capital with the main fortress, and Gradina-Postenje as the fort closer to the bishopric church of St. Peter.